BraedenCollings/Final-Project-DS202/README.md

 to 81+, and there are over 40,000 rows for each csv.

 In creating a cohesive dataset, we first chose to analyze the years 2017-2021.
-The variables reported and elephant for the values of each variable have been through multiple changes over the years, so selecting a recent time period ensures that the reporting systems are nearly the same for each year.
+The variables reported and interpretations for the values of each variable have been through multiple changes over the years, so selecting a recent time period ensures that the reporting systems are nearly the same for each year.
 In addition, having a 5 year time frame to analyze allows us to see changes over time, and keeps the dataset from being so large that it is unmanageable.

 Utilizing all of the csvs would have introduced too many variables, so we selected the csvs named “accident”, “person”, and “vehicle”.